 - The EOMF and the non-certified company must sign an Outsourcing Agreement.
-This document can be accessed from the EOMF Forest Certification Program Data Management Tool website.
-The agreement must be sent to Rainforest Alliance for approval prior to starting the job. - The Outsourcing Agreement is meant to cover only one job and is meant to be used on an interim basis only.
-Additional Outsourcing Agreements must be submitted for additional jobs. - The labeling for outsourcing jobs will be done by the EOMF Forest Certification Program as per Policy 2.4 Labeling and Text Approval Policy. - The non-certified company must have a good understanding of forest certification, chain of custody certification, the FSC process and the Rainforest Alliance's role as the certifier and auditor. - The Rainforest Alliance may visit the non-certified company to investigate the outsourcing agreement. - All certified wood sent to an outsourcing company must be clearly marked as certified on the wood or on the load itself and on accompanying documentation (bills of lading, order forms). - The exact certified wood that is shipped to the outsourcing company is the only wood to be used in the manufacturing of the desired outsourced wood product.
-No other wood will be used in the job other than that which is sent specifically for certified use. - The annual report to Rainforest Alliance from the EOMF Forest Certification Program must document dates and quantities (sent out and received) of outsourced materials. - The certified wood products sent back to the certified company will be labeled clearly as certified on all accompanying documentation (sales slips, bills of lading, shipping invoices, etc.).
+The agreement must be sent to the Certification Body for approval prior to starting the job. - The Outsourcing Agreement must be approved by the Certification Body - The Outsourcing Agreement is meant to cover only one job-and is meant to be used on an interim basis only.
+Additional Outsourcing Agreements must be submitted for additional jobs. - The labeling for outsourcing jobs will be done by the EOMF Forest Certification Program as per Policy 2.4 - Labeling and Text Approval Policy. - The non-certified company must have a good understanding of forest certification, chain of custody certification, the FSC process and the Certification Body's role as the certifier and auditor. - The Certification Body may visit the non-certified company to investigate the outsourcing agreement. - All certified wood sent to an outsourcing company must be clearly marked as certified on the wood or on the load itself and on accompanying documentation (bills of lading, order forms). - The exact certified wood that is shipped to the outsourcing company is the only wood to be used in the manufacturing of the desired outsourced wood product.
+No other wood will be used in the job other than that which is sent specifically for certified use.
+It is strongly preferred that processing of certified material be completed on certified lands rather an uncertified-third party processing location and that only certified wood be located at the processing location. - The annual report to the Certification Body from the EOMF Forest Certification Program must document dates and quantities (sent out and received) of outsourced materials.

-- The non-certified outsourcing company can make no claims of being a certified company.
+- The certified wood products sent back to the certified company will be labeled clearly as certified on all accompanying documentation (sales slips, bills of lading, shipping invoices, etc.). - The non-certified outsourcing company can make no claims of being a certified company.
 The company has no right to advertise or market their products as certified. - The EOMF Forest Certification Program will encourage any non-certified, outsourcing companies to pursue Chain of Custody certification.
 The EOMF will work with any outsourcing companies to make Chain of Custody a viable option.